The right’s long march through Parliament

 17 Jun 2026

-In May, lawmakers from Europe’s ascendant right-wing parties crowded into a European Parliament hearing room to sketch out their political vision: the end of the cordon sanitaire, the election of a Parliament president with right-wing backing and, after 2029, a right-wing European Commission.
+In May, lawmakers from Europe’s ascendant right-wing parties crowded into a European Parliament hearing room to sketch out their political vision: the end of the cordon sanitaire and the 2029 election of a Parliament president with their backing that ushers in an unapologetically right-of-center European Commission.

-At the event, organized by the right-wing think tank Charlemagne Club, MEPs from the European People’s Party, the European Conservatives and Reformists, Patriots for Europe and Europe of Sovereign Nations argued that the right’s growing strength in national parliaments should now be translated into power at the EU level.
+At the event, organized by the right-wing think tank Charlemagne Club, MEPs from the European People’s Party, the European Conservatives and Reformists, Patriots for Europe and Europe of Sovereign Nations argued that the right’s growing strength in national parliaments is ripe now to be translated into power at the EU level.

-“I hope that this day will go down in history as the beginning of when we start to reclaim Europe back from the left,” said one of the panel’s organizers.
+“I hope that this day will go down in history as the beginning of when we start to reclaim Europe back from the left,” said a panel organizer.

-That premise, however, already feels outdated.
+It’s a premise that already feels outdated.
 The European right isn’t fighting to regain power from its opponents.
-It’s already exercising it.
+It’s been busy exercising it.

 Since the 2024 European elections, the ECR, PfE and ESN have expanded their influence through cooperation with the EPP.
 Even as party chief Manfred Weber insists that no structured alliance exists, conversations with more than a dozen lawmakers, aides and analysts suggest otherwise.